 Sub Goal 2: Identifying significant differences in demographic characteristics across misrepresented counties [Done]

-Once we have demographic traits for an area (counties for example), we group counties based on whether they were undercounted/overcounted and normalize the county-level counts for each variable with respect to the population estimate for the county.
+Once we have demographic traits for an area, we group areas based on whether they were undercounted/overcounted and normalize the counts.
 For each attribute, we compare means across the two groups and perform t-tests to evaluate if the difference in means is significant.
-If a particular attribute shows significant differences between undercounted (overcounted) and non-undercounted (non-overcounted) area, we plan to investigate this relationship further with regression models to predict error or likelihood of being undercounted/overcounted based on demographic factors, while accounting for other indicators like economy, geography so on.
+Suppose a particular attribute shows significant differences between undercounted (overcounted) and non-undercounted (non-overcounted) area.
+In that case, we plan to investigate this relationship further with regression models to predict error or likelihood of being undercounted/overcounted based on demographic factors, while accounting for other indicators like economy, geography, etc..
 We’ll explore multiple linear models, logistic regression models and fixed effects/ hierarchical models.

 Sub Goal 3: Increasing number of potential predictors [Due November 11th]